CURRY

 1 heaped teaspoon crushed coriander seeds

-1 teaspoon crushed red chillies (use more if you like it really hot)
+1 teaspoon crushed red chillies (use more if you like

 1 level teaspoon tumeric